 ● Lightweight fabrics and baggy pants are your friends – both for weather and conservatism

 ● Go wild with colour – Iranian women are incredibly stylish and regularly incorporate bright hues into their outfits

 ●Winter (December – March) in some parts of Iran is chilly; jeans or leggings are good options when paired with long shirts or dresses.
 Don’t forget a coat

 ● When it comes to shoes, pack for comfort rather than modesty.
 Sandals are fine in summer, as long as they’re suitable for walking

 ● Avoid shorts and three-quarter length pants in public.
 Long pants are your safest bet

 ● T-shirts and shirts are fine, but singlets aren’t recommended

-Disclaimer: conditions and requirements are constantly changing in Iran.
-For the most accurate advice, please consult your country’s foreign affairs website (Australia, New Zealand, United Kingdom, Canada).
+Disclaimer: conditions and requirements are constantly changing in a country like Iran.
+For the most accurate advice, please consult your country’s foreign affairs website (Australia, New Zealand, United Kingdom, Canada)